RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

 6. Limitations
 7. Conclusion
 8. Appendix

-A special acknowledgement to Loprinzo CL. et al.\[Loprinzi CL.
-Laurie JA.
-Wieand HS.
-Krook JE.
-Novotny PJ.
-Kugler JW.
-Bartel J. Law M. Bateman
-M. Klatt NE. et al. Prospective evaluation of prognostic variables from patient-completed questionnaires.
-North Central Cancer Treatment Group.
+9. Inspiration for this project

-Journal of Clinical Oncology.
-12(3):601-7, 1994.\] for their lung cancer research and also in providing this dataset in the survival package.
+A special acknowledgement to Loprinzo CL. et al.[^4] for their lung cancer research and also in providing this dataset in the survival package.

 The raw dataset attributes are: